 Determination and independence

-Like many other teenagers around the country, Freddie’s daily schedule is normally packed full with classes, appointments and travel.
+Like many other teenagers around the country, Freddie’s daily schedule is normally packed full of classes, appointments and travel.
 Never a dull moment!
 So finding time to practice your powerchair skills at home can be tricky.
-It’s ironic that when outside life is so limited, there could suddenly be an opportunity to put some serious time into practicing physical independence.
-The ever-ebullient Freddie and Sonia did just that and despite the wider frustrations of the coronavirus, Freddie and his powerchair have managed to put in some seriously fast lap times around his house and garden.
+It’s ironic that when outside life is so limited, there could suddenly be an opportunity to practice physical independence.
+The ever-ebullient Freddie and Sonia did just that, and despite the wider frustrations of the coronavirus, Freddie and his powerchair have managed to put in some seriously fast lap times around his house and garden.

 Using a Smile Logbook

 Inspired by his new Smile Logbook that supports communication between the users, families, support teams and teachers, Freddie has been working hard to develop his head switching accuracy.
 Although speed is fantastic fun, it is not truly the most important part of practicing in your powerchair, just as with driving a car, it is the accuracy of how and where you are driving that is crucial.

 In his logbook, Freddie was able to work out with Sonia and his PA Ayan both what his daily and long-term aims were and then chart progress towards them.
 Practicing each day with Sonia or Ayan, Freddie has worked towards goals that have a motivational purpose, such as ‘driving down the garden path on my own’ or ‘going to watch the TV on my own after tea’; these are realistic and tangible objectives that have a strong sense of personal reward connected to them.
 The concentration and effort required by users like Freddie to achieve these aims are great and so being able to write those objectives down on paper in a logbook, marks these achievements with the acknowledgment that they merit.
 Most importantly Freddie himself has enjoyed the process of deciding upon new goals and reaching them.